jumezurike/AfaPrincipleSixteen/README.md

 ## What are the Fundamentals of the Principle of sixteen?

 The fundamentals are the 16 different seeds(with bool open or close; truth or false) borne within a 4 by 4 matrix.
 This brings about a truth table of over 256 for each string of 4 nodes.
-This means as the cast layer is increase so will the performance and accuracy in predictions.
+This means as the cast layer is increased so will the performance and accuracy in predictions.
+The components (text or characters) of written and spoken words forms permutation and combination of words which must be expanded for intelligence and benefit of others.
+This is a phenomemal similar in effect to modern AI practices.

 Is Ikpukpara a science, divinity, or culture?
 It is all the three mentioned and every other thing in between.
 It is the way leading to the depth of understanding the world we live in.
 In ancient times AFA oracle, the machine or blackbox is what supercomputers or quantum computers represent to the modern world.
-Today, we rely on computers for anything we want to analyse for insight.
+The ability to glean intelligence from consciousness that are far removed from the cultre and prevailing reality sets it apart.
+Today, we rely on computers AI capabilities for anything we want to analyse for insight and some predictions.

 - SCIENCE